 The track goes all the way back to the original demo where it was called “Brick 2: Education”.
 The song’s title evolved often throughout the album’s production.
 Versions of it can be heard on The Wall – Work In Progress and any of the ROIO demo albums.
-It’s definitely worth seeking out to hear the evolution this classic track.
+It’s worth seeking out to hear the early versions and evolution of this classic track.

 The final track ended up sounding much different from the original demo and production versions.
 Most of the early recorded versions had only one verse and one chorus; the song also lacked its signature disco beat.
-It had a running time of about 1:45 and sounded downbeat and dark — very much like “Another Brick, Part 1” in sound and feel.
+It had a running time of about 1 minute 45 seconds and was downbeat and menacing — very much like “Another Brick, Part 1” in sound and feel.
 The song caught co-producer Bob Ezrin’s ear, however, and he knew it would be a hit when he first heard it.
 Ezrin later recalled,

 “[I told the band] That’s too short.
 We need it as a single.
 It’s a smash, and we have to have it.”

 Roger Waters wouldn’t write any additional verses, so Ezrin came up with a creative solution which resulted in one of rock’s most iconic tracks.